Reizeron/R0_Lorescape/Topics/my trade.md

 I am a commoner.
 I do whatever needs doing -- cooking, cleaning, building, baking, making, breaking.
 And, by your accent, I can tell YOU are an outlander.
 Since you're new to these parts, perhaps you'd like me to share a little local lore.
 *;Commoner; Morrowind lore, local lore*

+Class;Scout
+I'm a scout.
+I know places, people, plants, paths, wind, and weather.
+I serve as guide for travelers and traders, or work as advance guard and pathfinder for expeditions.
+I know the [[geography of High Rock]], and the various [[geographic regions]].
+My best defense is stealth, sneaking past trouble, but I can fight bow or blade, in various armor styles, when the job requires it.

 Class;Scout Province;Morrowind
 I'm a scout.
 I know places, people, plants, paths, wind, and weather.
 I serve as guide for travelers and traders, or work as advance guard and pathfinder for expeditions.
 I know the geography of Vvardenfell, and the various geographic regions.
 My best defense is stealth, sneaking past trouble, but I can fight bow or blade, in various armor styles, when the job requires it.
 *;Scout; Geography*